Anderillo/Woggle/README.md

-# boggle_solver
+# Boggle Solver

-A new Flutter project.
+A small Flutter project for making Boggle easy to play and the solutions easy to see.